 “Most of the time customers, don’t really know very clearly what their needs are, especially physicians.
 But patients, caregivers probably understand better way what can help them and what they are willing to pay for it.
 Latin America still needs help in rural medicine: handle chronic disease, early diagnosis especially in oncology.
 I agree about co-development.

 As you can expect with any conversation around new product development there is this recurring theme of start with the end-user.
 And this is all sound advice and as a marketer this notion that the customers’ needs drive the NPD process is etched into my brain.
 But it also got me thinking that when it comes to medical devices we should also be considering how we can take advantage of new technological advances taking place and look for opportunities to future-proof any device that we are looking to design.
 This will help to increase the product’s shelf-life as well as improve the product’s chances of generating a healthy return on investment.
-But as we know technology is moving faster than ever so this becomes and an even greater challenge for medical device manufacturers.
+But as we know technology and medical device regulatory affairs are moving faster than ever so this becomes and an even greater challenge for medical app developers.

 One area that can sometimes get missed during the initial concept and business analysis phases is “connectivity” – so assessing the capacity for the interconnection of platforms, systems, and applications.
 I would most certainly be bringing connectivity to the table early on in the process and exploring how mobile technologies could help to improve the user experience and also the cost effectiveness of developing such a device.
 Let me share some of the benefits that we’ve witnessed through our involvement in developing connected medical devices and designing CE Marked mobile applications for the healthcare sector.

 - Control interfaces: OvuSense streamlines the user experience taking advantage of high res screens with more real estate to graphically monitor temperatures and get fertility predictions compared the original black and white LCD screen on the original hardware product https://www.ovusense.com/uk/